 What are the benefits for banking partners?

-It also allows banks and acquirers to increase stickiness by developing their own apps for merchants: if a merchant has three years of loyalty scheme data with their bank, they will think long and hard before changing their provider.
+Additionally, it enables banks and acquirers to increase stickiness by developing their own apps for merchants: for example, if a merchant has three years of loyalty scheme data with their bank, they will think long and hard before changing their provider.